 This contribution brings together musicians Anna Maria Bordin and Alessandro Marchetti in a piano concert, followed by reflections by Grazia Mannozzi on the links between music and restorative justice.
-The concert is pre-recorded and available during the entire REstART Festival week, followed by a talk with the contributors.
-Register to receive the password for Vimeo and link to Zoom.
+The concert has been pre-recorded and made available during the entire REstART Festival week (now password protected).
+Scroll down to watch the live talk on Zoom with the contributors Mannozzi and Bordin on 2 December 2020.

 "The cathartic, calming, peaceful value of art as a real alternative to despair, loneliness, conflict with society and with oneself"

 Grazia Mannozzi, Anna Maria Bordin, and Alessandro Marchetti offer an unusual perspective both in the panorama of musicological studies and in the varied world of reparative justice, centered on one of the most universal messages of the Great of Bonn.
 The event celebrates the two anniversaries with a piano duo performance of the Choral Fantasy op.80, proposing the Beethovenian message in it evidenced: the cathartic, calming, peaceful value of art as a real alternative to despair, loneliness, conflict with society and with oneself.
 A subtle but precious conceptual thread interweaves Beethovenian thought of music as saving and restorative, with the founding values of the European Union and the most vivid and authentic conceptual core of restorative justice.